The Landscape Architecture Program at the University of Texas as Austin offers two degree programs:

 The program’s students have received numerous American Society of Landscape Architects (ASLA) design awards at both state and national levels.

-Three of the faculty have been recognized for their teaching.
+Two of the faculty have been recognized nationally for their teaching.
 Hope Hasbrouck was named one of “The 25 Most Admired Educators” by Design Intelligence in 2012.
 Allan Shearer was included in the list of “Most Admired Educators” by the Design Futures Council in 2013.
-Jason Sowell received the Council of Educators in Landscape Architecture 2010 National Excellence in Design Studio Teaching.

 PUBLIC POLICY INFORMATION